Google just recently announced the release of the new Google Pixel 6

 , customers have access to hassle-free service and repairs, low warranty prices, 24-7 claims service, and robust coverage.

-In addition, Upsie’s warranties cost up to 70 percent less than warranties from retailers or manufacturers.
+In addition, Upsie’s warranties cost just $9.99 per month.
 Upsie’s warranties are comprehensive and protect your phone from:

 - Accidental damage